 - Reduced errors: Automated billing software dramatically reduces the risks of mistakes, typos, over-writing, and missing critical details, which can cause monetary loss and damage your reputation.
 The more automated the process, the lower the risk.

 - Faster payments: Getting an invoice paid quickly depends on how quickly you submit the invoice.
-According to ____, an invoice delayed by more than 60 days loses significance by more than 75%.
-Automated invoices are sent promptly, so your client is more likely to pay in a timely fashion.
+Software enabled automated invoices are sent promptly, so your client is more likely to pay in a timely fashion.

-- Receive payments globally: With automatic invoicing, you can receive payments without waiting for cash or checks.
+Receive payments globally: With automatic invoicing, you can receive payments without waiting for cash or checks.
 Turn tracked hours into invoiced hours with a few clicks.
-Advanced software offers payment options like PayPal, ACH transfers, and debit or credit cards, along with the capability of delivering invoices in a large number of currencies.
+Advanced software offers payment options like PayPal, ACH transfers, and debit or credit cards, along with the capability of delivering invoices in multiple currencies.

-What can you do when creating and sending invoices to ensure you get paid in a timely fashion?
+What can you do to ensure you are creating and sending invoices to get paid in a timely fashion?
 You want to ensure that your clients know what they need to do when they receive your invoice regarding where and how to send payments.
-Several software programs help streamline this process by sending clients directly to a payment portal for immediate payment.
+Several software programs help streamline this process by sending clients directly to bank account or a payment portal for immediate payment.
 (More of that in detail later.)

 So what invoicing challenges could lead to delayed payments?